 You see, it’s not about The Distraction per se.
 It’s about the mind and these two things specifically;

-- Is it OPEN to being distracted?
+- Is your mind OPEN to being distracted?

-- Can it WITHSTAND distractions?
+- Can your mind withstand distractions?

 So in the meantime what can you do?